+- •

+9.2 -1) Δ Ť٦ 70 7

+- \mathbf{L} v

+Nominations shall be delivered to the Secretary of the Senate, or his designee, at the

+Office of the Secretary for presentation to the Senate.

+9.3 Presentation to the Senate.

+When a nomination shall be presented to the Senate for advice and consent, it shall, unless otherwise ordered, be referred to the appropriate committee or committees and a copy of the nomination shall be delivered to the senator within whose district the nominee resides.
+Except as set forth herein, nominations shall follow the same course and be subject to the same procedures as bills introduced pursuant to Rules of the Senate.

-1 procedures as bills introduced pursuant to Rules of the Senate.
-2 9.4 Questions Presented.
-3 The final question on every nomination shall be, "Will the Senate advise and consent to 4 this nomination?" which question shall not be put on the same legislative day on which the 5 nomination is received, nor on the legislative day on which it may be reported by a committee 6 Provided, however, that this provision may be waived by vote of a majority of the Senate.
-7 9.5 Effect of Non-action.
-8 Nominations neither confirmed nor rejected during the annual session at which they are 9 made shall not be acted upon at any succeeding session unless renewed by the appointing 10 authority; and if the Senate shall adjourn or be in recess for a period in excess of thirty (30) days 11 all nominations pending and not finally acted upon at the time of such adjournment or recess shall 12 be returned by the Secretary of the Senate to the appointing authority, and shall not again be 13 considered unless they shall again be made and delivered to the Senate by the appointing 14 authority.
-15 9.6 Withdrawal of Nominations.
-16 Nominations may be withdrawn by the appointing authority at any time prior to fina 17 action thereon by the Senate.
-18 SECTION 10 19 MISCELLANEOUS 20 10.1 Legislative Aides.
-21 The president of the senate may appoint and prescribe the duties and terms of a 22 parliamentarian and one head page and as many assistant pages, doorkeepers and legislative aides 23 as the president of the senate shall deem necessary; and any or all of them may be removed at the 24 pleasure of the president of the senate.
-25 10.2 Absence of a Quorum.
-26 When there shall be seven (7) or more senators, but less than a quorum of the senator 27 present, a majority of the senators present may direct the presiding officer to compel the 28 attendance of absent senators in accordance with law.
-29 10.3 Amendment and Suspension of Rules.
-30 No rule shall be repealed, suspended or amended, or the operation thereof temporarily 31 suspended except by two-thirds (2/3) of the members present and voting.
-32 10.4 Access to the Senate Chamber.
-33 10.4-1 Access During Senate Session.
-Ten minutes prior to the time the senate is scheduled to convene, the secretary of the
+9.4 Questions Presented.

+The final question on every nomination shall be, "Will the Senate advise and consent to this nomination?" which question shall not be put on the same legislative day on which the nomination is received, nor on the legislative day on which it may be reported by a committee.
+Provided, however, that this provision may be waived by vote of a majority of the Senate.

+9.5 Effect of Non-action.

+Nominations neither confirmed nor rejected during the annual session at which they are made shall not be acted upon at any succeeding session unless renewed by the appointing authority; and if the Senate shall adjourn or be in recess for a period in excess of thirty (30) days, all nominations pending and not finally acted upon at the time of such adjournment or recess shall be returned by the Secretary of the Senate to the appointing authority, and shall not again be considered unless the nomination shall again be made and delivered to the Senate by the appointing authority.

+9.6 Withdrawal of Nominations.

+Nominations may be withdrawn by the appointing authority at any time prior to final action thereon by the Senate.

+27 MISCELLANEOUS

+10.1 Legislative Aides.

+The president of the senate may appoint and prescribe the duties and terms of a parliamentarian and one head page and as many assistant pages, doorkeepers and legislative aides as the president of the senate shall deem necessary; and any or all of them may be removed at the pleasure of the president of the senate.

+1 10.2 Absence of a Quorum.

+When there shall be seven (7) or more senators, but less than a quorum of the senate present, a majority of the senators present may direct the presiding officer to compel the attendance of absent senators in accordance with law.

+10.3 Amendment and Suspension of Rules.

+No rule shall be repealed, suspended or amended, or the operation thereof temporarily suspended except by two-thirds (2/3) of the members present and voting.

+10.4 Access to the Senate Chamber.

+10.4-1 Access During Senate Session.